LucasRedshaw/PokeAI/README.md

 # PokeAI

 A Pokemon Red Gymnasium environment for reinforcement learning using Stable Baslines 3.
+The model interacts with the game by sending button presses, and observes the screen the same way a human player would.

 ## Progress